-The second number is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
-Recurring debt includes things like auto loans, child support and credit card payments.
+The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
+Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be happy to pre-qualify you to help you figure out how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be happy to help you pre-qualify to help you determine how large a mortgage you can afford.

 Chris Caggiano - Grand Oaks Funding, LLC can answer questions about these ratios and many others.
 Give us a call: (718) 477-4405.